The following programs are provided by the Public Safety department:

 Which stands for Prevention, Awareness, and Working together for Safety is a new crime prevention concept designed to proactively protect our community through education and the development of partnerships.
 The program will concentrate on strategies to avoid being a victim, being aware of surroundings, the power of a community watch mindset, and the responsibility to be a good community member.
 Anyone wishing to schedule a crime prevention seminar, survey, or just ask general crime prevention questions may do so by contacting Sergeant Mike Kelley at firstname.lastname@example.org or calling the Public Safety Office at (714) 997-6763.

 At Public Safety we feel your safety is very important, so we expanded the availability of emergency phones on campus.
-Now you can go to any Starnet pay phone on campus and dial *22 (a FREE call) and it will automatically dial the Public Safety department.
-Also push the button on any blue light phone anywhere on campus for a direct line to help.
+Push the button on any blue light phone anywhere on campus for a direct line to help.

 Found property can be turned in at the main Public Safety office.
 Items will be documented and held for 90 days, for pickup by their owners.
 After the 90 day holding period the items are donated to a local charity or discarded.

 Public Safety also offers the service of jumpstarting your vehicle should the battery give out while on campus.
 Simply contact the main Public Safety office for assistance.

 In the event of an emergency on campus the community will be notified via the Panther Alert system.
 This system will contact and inform each member of the community according to their own preferences.
 All community members are automatically in the system to be contacted via Chapman email, for additional contact options sign up/in at Chapman University Emergency Contact Information Form.